pkayres/gear-lister-api/README.md

 ### This site was built with:
-- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) The JavaScript library used
+- [Ruby on Rails](https://guides.rubyonrails.org/command_line.html) The Rails library used

 ### Authors: